tldr-pages/tldr/pages/linux/prlimit.md

 `prlimit`

-- Display limit values for all current resources:
+- Display limit values for all current resources of a given process:

 `prlimit --pid {{pid number}}`